lordpie3/wargamebootcamp-bot/Readme.txt

 6) To stop the app use ctrl + C
 7) You can use the bot in the server as long as its running.

-This is temporary until their is dedicated hosting.
+This is temporary until there is dedicated hosting.
+Also make sure that in applications > your bot > bot Message Content Intent is turned on.